mikegoatly/Mappit/README.md

 * Support for collections and dictionaries (IEnumerable, IList, etc.)
 * Support for nullable types (or at least tests for them)
 * Better placeholders to hold mappings - maybe partial private class definitions?
 (Would save on field allocation space)
-* Remove need for always deriving from MapperBase - generate base class with all the logic in it
 * Recursion handling